srgokribb/Rifdock-Total-Setup/README.md

     # make
     # make install

-- There could be some warnning messages during the make step, but it will be okey if no "ERROR:~" or "fatal error" messages came out.
+- There could be some warning messages during the make step, but it will be okay if no "ERROR:~" or "fatal error" messages came out.

-##### (5) Check wether the installation was successful.
+##### (5) Check whether the installation was successful.
     # cd /usr/local/hdf5
 - Check wether "bin", "include", "lib" directory and the files are generated under /usr/local/hdf5.